 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Anahit is from Armenia.
+She has 1 child.
 She needs a loan of $1,000 purchasing new inventory.

 Anahit Grigoryan is from Meghri Armenia.
 Anahit trades clothing for children and adults, as well as shoes for men and women.